openSUSE/desktop-file-translations/README.md

 ## Development

-The tests for the the tools in the `50-tools` directory are written in Perl, and can be run with `prove`.
+The tests for the the tools in the `50-tools` directory are written in Perl and located in `50-tools/t`, you can run them with `prove`.
 ```
 $ cd desktop-file-translations
 $ prove 50-tools/t/